A Group Exhibition in Celebration of WMG's 25th Anniversary

 32 x 26 in.

-I was born and raised in Japan, and was a university language instructor, but began drawing and painting in my mid-thirties after making an existential decision in favor of aesthetic existence.
-I worked for many years in Honolulu, Boston, and Ireland, and now live in Vienna, Austria.
-After taking a course in painting in the Venetian method, I have since then been self-taught.
+Born and raised in Japan, I was as a university language instructor.
+I began drawing and painting in my mid-thirties after making an existential decision in favor of aesthetic existence.
+I worked for many years in Honolulu, Boston, and Ireland, and currently live and work in Vienna, Austria.
+After taking a course in painting in the Venetian method, but have been self-taught since then.

 As a member of society I am concerned to understand the human condition, and to express images from what I understand or do not understand.
 Having gone through many phases of self-liberation and challenges from racial and gender discrimination as an Asian woman in the United States, images often come from my dreams.
 My concerns range from the philosophical and depth-psychological, through the social, environmental, and political (especially the liberation of women), to human emancipation in general.